meridianarc/griptape-docs/docs/tutorial/the-contract.md

 # The Contract

 For most dApps on Secret Network, Secret Contracts are the core.
 We took that to heart and build Griptape in a way that, as best as possible, tried to bring the contract to the front-end.
-Analogous to the way that contract
+The goal with this is to allow the front end developer to code as if they were communicating with the smart contract directly in there web app.
+This is what Griptatpe contract state is all about.
+This should all make a lot more sense when you see it in actions so lets get to it.

 The first thing we will do is create the contract folder.
 This is where all `contract definiition files` will live.